-But employment termination is not an area that the Federal government legislates except in a few instances.
-Need to understand how much warning an employer needs to provide an employee in a variety of termination scenarios?
-Read on.
+But employment termination is not an area that the federal government legislates except in a few instances.
+Do you need to understand how much warning an employer needs to provide to an employee in a variety of termination scenarios?
+Read on for additional information.

 The Fair Labor Standards Act (FLSA) has no requirements for notice to an employee prior to the termination of his or her job.
 No matter the reason for the termination, the employer can ask the employee to work for several days, but it is more likely that the day of termination is the employee’s last day.

-In a layoff situation, in some cases, employers must give employees advanced notice of mass layoffs or a plant closure.
-The Worker Adjustment and Retraining Notification Act (the WARN Act) requires 60 days written notice of the intention to lay off more than 50 employees during any 30-day period as part of a plant closing.
+In a layoff situation, in some cases, employers must give employees advanced notice of mass layoffs or plant closure.
+The WARN Act requires 60 days written notice of the intention to lay off more than 50 employees during any 30-day period as part of a plant closing.

-Additionally, the WARN Act requires employers to give notice of any mass layoff, that does not result from a plant closing, but will result in an employment loss of 500 or more employee jobs during any 30-day period.
+Additionally, the WARN Act requires employers to give notice of any mass layoff, that does not result from a plant closing but will result in an employment loss of 500 or more employee jobs during any 30-day period.
 The Act also covers employment loss for 50-499 employees if they make up at least 33% of the employer's active workforce.

-In a layoff situation that is not covered by the WARN Act, the employer is not required by Federal law to give any notice.
+In a layoff situation that is not covered by the WARN Act, the employer is not required by federal law to give any notice.
 Situations vary.
 If the reason for the layoff is economic, employees will usually experience immediate employment termination.

 More About Layoffs

 In all cases, please check with your state or governmental authorities at your equivalent to the U.S. Department of Labor.
 Notification rules may vary by state or jurisdiction.

-The site has a world-wide audience and employment laws and regulations vary from state to state and country to country, so the site cannot be definitive on all of them for your workplace.
-When in doubt, always seek legal counsel or assistance from State, Federal, or International governmental resources, to make certain your legal interpretation and decisions are correct.
-The information on this site is for guidance, ideas, and assistance only.
+Please note that the information provided, while authoritative, is not guaranteed for accuracy and legality.
+The site is read by a world-wide audience and employment laws and regulations vary from state to state and country to country.
+Please seek legal assistance, or assistance from State, Federal, or International governmental resources, to make certain your legal interpretation and decisions are correct for your location.
+This information is for guidance, ideas, and assistance.